Orabig/remarkable-engineering/NOTES.md

 unit.
 Pixel values will not be adjusted for the screen's pixel density;
 all other units will be.
 The effects of providing more than one unit for the same setting are undefined.

+If one or both of `x_scale` and `y_scale` are set to "log", the grid in the given direction will keep the same spacing for the major lines, but the minor lines will follow a logarithmic progression.
+For log scaling, the `grid_minor` setting will be used to determine how many minor lines to draw.

 The template data may also be split across multiple files.
 If you pass multiple files to `draw-template.py`, files later on the command line will